Adjunct Associate Professor of Social and Behavioral Sciences

-Dr. Okechukwu currently investigates how work, home and neighborhood environments interact to shape the health and cancer prevention behaviors of vulnerable populations.
-Her primary focus is on working class and immigrant communities with an emphasis on women who earn low wages.
-She is also interested in global tobacco control, especially as it relates to tobacco industry practices in African countries.
+Dr. Okechukwu investigates how work and home environments interact to shape health and cancer prevention behaviors.
+Her current research studies focus on working class and immigrant communities with an emphasis on women who earn low wages.
+Previously, she led the evaluation of MassBUILT smoking cessation intervention for construction workers.
+She has also investigated tobacco industry practices in African countries and continues to be involved in work related to global tobacco control.